intel/SGXDataCenterAttestationPrimitives/QuoteVerification/QuoteVerificationService/README.md

 ## WARNING!
 -------
-As this branch was dedicated to QVS features we announce that it will be no longer supported here.
+As this branch(feature/QVS) was dedicated to QVS features we announce that it will be no longer supported here.
 QVS and QVL were moved to submodules as below:

 QVS: https://github.com/intel/SGX-TDX-DCAP-QuoteVerificationService.